 While we have identified these risks as potentially significant in regard to actual measurements deviating from expected, it is possible that there are other risks that we have not identified that will turn out to be significant.
-For example, while it is possible that the State could start paying contributions other than the actuarially determined contributions, and the measurements thus differ as a result of contribution risk, we have not included contribution risk above, as this Plan has consistently received contributions equal to what is assumed in the valuation process.
+For example, while it is possible that the State could start paying contributions other than the actuarially determined contributions and the measurements thus differ as a result of contribution risk, we have not included contribution risk above, as this plan has consistently received contributions equal to what is assumed in the valuation process.

 Investment Risk is the potential for investment returns to be different than anticipated.
 In the case of this plan, that is the risk that the returns on assets will be materially different from the 7.0% that is currently assumed.
 If actual investment returns are lower than anticipated by the assumptions used in the actuarial valuation, this will increase the unfunded liability measurements and require higher contributions in the future than if the actual returns equaled the assumed returns.
 On the other hand, if the actual returns are higher than the assumptions, the resulting unfunded liability measurements and actuarially determined contributions will be lower than anticipated.
-As seen in the historical section, this has been a significant driver of deviations in the actual measurements from those expected by the valuations.
+As seen in the historical section, this has been a significant driver of deviations in the actual measurements from those expected by the prior valuations.

 Longevity and Other Demographic Risk is the potential for mortality or other demographic experience to be different than expected.
 Generally, longevity and other demographic risks emerge slowly over time as the actual experience deviates from expected and is typically periodically reduced through the Plan's regular actuarial experience process.
 As such, these risks are often dwarfed by other risks, particularly those due to the investment returns.
-However, for small plans like this, there are relatively few members and so the behavior of individual members can have significant impact on the liabilities.
-The historical section shows that this is true for this plan, with the magnitude of the gains and losses from liability experience being generally of even greater magnitude than those from investment experience.
+However, for this plan historically the magnitude of the gains and losses from liability experience have been relatively similar in magnitude to the gains and losses from investment experience.
+The offsetting effects of the investment gains and losses have been such that the cumulative effect of this longevity and other demographic risk as seen in the liability gains and losses have been greater than the investment gains and losses during the period shown.

-Assumption Change Risk is the potential for the environment to change such that future valuation assumptions are different than the current assumptions.
+Assumption Change Risk is the potential for the environment to change such that future valuation assumptions are adjusted to be different than the current assumptions.
 Causes of these changes include capital market changes resulting in changes in the assumed rates of return, changes in employee behavior and/or plan provisions requiring changes in the demographic assumptions, and similar changes.
-Assumption change risk is an extension of the risks previously identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumption is no longer reasonable.
+Assumption change risk is an extension of the risks previously identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment resulting in the current assumption no longer being reasonable.
 The historical review earlier in this section showed that assumption change risk has been a relatively significant risk for this plan over the recent historical period.